stephenjohnlimb/boot2/AgileDevelopment.md

 }
 ```

-And here is the test implementation (you could just mock this - but I don't like mocks much):
+Here is the test implementation (you could just mock this - but I don't like mocks much):
 TestUserIdentifierValidator, note that this is in the `test` part of the project.
+But I'll revisit this later.

 ```
 ...